4 small images Services

 Fully booked

 Owls and farmland birds are also likely to figure in our itinerary.
-We shall visit Titchwell and other fabulous nature reserves along the coast, make use of permanent hides, learn how to stalk bird subjects on foot, and use vehicles as mobile hides.
-The evenings give us an opportunity to review each day’s photography and perhaps enjoy a slide or digital presentation.
-I am available to offer constructive evaluation of your recent work and address any of your photographic queries.
-Join me in one of my favourite photographic locations and try your hand at capturing the essence of Norfolk's late winter birdlife.
+We shall visit Titchwell, Cley, and other wonderful nature reserves along the Norfolk coast, make use of permanent hides, learn how to stalk bird subjects on foot, and use vehicles as mobile hides.
+These workshops are designed to give delegates greater confidence in their fieldcraft, to foster independence, resourcefulness and responsibiliy in wildlife photography, and to promote the creative process from conception through to successful conclusion.
+We don't work with captive subjects or depend on pre-baited sites, preferring to find our own subjects as we go along.
+Join me in one of my favourite photographic locations and try your hand at capturing the essence of Norfolk's winter birdlife.

 Accommodation: